 In our economic system, money is needed by people so that they can pay the bills and survive.
 But since money isn’t enough for everyone, most of us are trapped in an endless competition for acquiring money.

 And, since nothing can guarantee us that we’ll have enough money in the future, we never stop chasing it, regardless of how much wealth we possess.
-We always feel financially insecure, which explains why even millionaires, who have all the luxuries one can desire, still strive to make even more profit.
+We always feel financially insecure, which explains why even millionaires, who have all the luxuries one can desire, still strive to make more profit.

 4. It creates disease

 Our economic system is tremendously affecting our health, but most people don’t seem to recognize it.
-For example, due to the amount of poverty that prevails worldwide because of the inequality caused by our global economic system, over 1 billion of people are dying each year, with about 1.5 million children in poverty-stricken societies being killed from diarrheal diseases, which could be easily prevented and treated.
+For example, due to the amount of poverty that prevails worldwide as a result of the inequality caused by our global economic system, over 1 billion of people are dying each year, with about 1.5 million children in poverty-stricken societies being killed from diarrheal diseases, which could be easily prevented and treated.

 5. It destroys nature